-If the impact point of the striking component on the animal is not in a vital region (head, neck, thorax or any combination thereof), kill the animal immediately by an appropriate method.
+If the impact point is in a vital region (head, neck, thorax, or any combination thereof):

-If the impact point is in a vital region or the animal has triggered the killing mechanism in other types of traps, monitor the time to loss of corneal reflex and record the heart rate of the animal.
-If unconsciousness is not achieved in five minutes, euthanase the animal immediately using an appropriate method.
+Monitor and record the time to loss of corneal (or palpebral) reflex and the time to cessation of heartbeat of the animal.
+If corneal (or palpebral) reflex is not lost within five minutes, euthanise the animal immediately using an appropriate method.